Details

 - Fly: There are affordable non-stop flights from Marrakech to Casablanca, but booking a flight separate from your transatlantic ticket could cause issues if you experience flight disruptions.

-- Train: Take a train (around $18) from Marrakech to Casablanca and then another train or taxi from the train station to the airport.
+- Train: Take a train from Marrakech to Casablanca and then another train or taxi from the train station to the airport.
 We recommend buying train tickets at least a day in advance—your Tour Leader can assist with this.
 From Casablanca’s train station, you can continue to the airport by train or taxi.

 - Private Transfer: We can pre-book a transfer for you from your hotel in Marrakech directly to the airport in Casablanca, but it is likely the most expensive option.